carlgira/CarND-Advanced-Lane-Lines/README.md

 1. It detects the columns of the image that has more data to find the centroids where the left and right lane are.
 2. Using the pre-calculated centroids, now is time to use a sliding window to identify the real points on each line.
 The window moves through the image detecting all the points on each lane.
-3. Once all the points are detected is used and algorithm that can use those points to construct a mathematical function that fit the points.
+3. Once all the points are detected and is used algorithm that can construct a mathematical function that fit the points.
 4. Using that function now is time to draw on the image the detected points on each line and draw the polynomial function that fit the points.
 5. Draw also a filled polygon with color green between the two lines.